We’re committed to helping you prepare for what’s ahead in your research degree and future career.

 Furthermore, you'll benefit from an active research environment through a wide range of seminars, lectures and research groups.
 You will be given opportunities to present results and receive constructive feedback from colleagues in your research institute.

 Postgraduate research facilities

-All full-time researchers are provided with their own desk and a suitable computer, typically in an office shared with postgraduate researchers from the same discipline area.
+All researchers have access to a desk and a suitable computer, typically in an office shared with postgraduate researchers from the same discipline area.

 You’ll benefit from the University’s extensive IT facilities including:

 - free downloadable Office Professional Plus